simpleanalytics/blog/_posts/2022-03-01-what-are-internet-cookies.md

 ## 2\.
 What's the difference between first-party and third-party cookies?

-There are different types of cookies and not all cookies are essentially bad.
+Not all cookies are bad.
 Cookies can be functional as well.
+There are different types of cookies, but we can divide them into two categories: first-party cookies and third-party cookies.

+## 2.1 What are first-party cookies?

-For example, if you are shopping online and you put multiple items from multiple pages in your shopping cart, the cookie makes sure that whenever you want to check out, the shopping cart is filled with the items you clicked during your session.
-This is called a first-party session cookie or a 'temporary cookie'.
-The cookie only retains information about the user, as long as the user is on the website.
+A first-party session cookie or a ‘temporary cookie’ only retains information about the user, as long as the user is on the website.
 Once the browser is closed, cookies are deleted.

+Let's say, you are shopping online and you put multiple products from multiple pages in your shopping cart.
+The cookie makes sure that whenever you want to check out, the shopping cart is filled with the items you clicked during your session.

-A website that remembers your login and password is using a first-party tracking cookie.
-The information in the cookie will be stored for a longer period and makes sure that you don't have to fill in your password every time you visit the website.
+A website that remembers your login and password is using a first-party cookie as well, this time it's a ‘tracking cookie’.
+The information in the cookie will be stored for a longer period and makes sure that you don’t have to fill in your password every time you visit the website.
 However, they must be deleted after a certain time.
 Most likely after two years.
 However, privacy regulators and internet browsers are shortening the time a cookie can be stored legally.

-First-party cookies are installed directly by the website you are visiting.
+<mark>First-party cookies are installed directly by the website you are visiting.</mark>

 They remember language settings, shopping carts, login/passwords, and serve other functional purposes to enhance the user experience.

+## 2.2 What are third-party cookies?

 Third-party cookies are a different species.
-Those are installed by third parties like Google and Facebook on websites to serve another purpose, namely collecting as much information on website visitors with commercial intent.
 They are used by marketers to ensure that their products or services are targeted at the right audience.
 They can track visitors across multiple domains, making a richer picture of user behavior.

+_Third-party cookies are installed by third parties like Google and Facebook on websites to serve another purpose, namely collecting as much information on website visitors with commercial intent._

 Most likely everyone has seen Facebook ads of products or websites they visited in the past.
 That's because of third-party cookies.
 Those third-party cookies can be activated if a website, for example, uses the Facebook 'like button' on their page or have Google Analytics installed.
 This allows those companies to store third-party cookies on your device.
 Big tech is watching you.